List of universities in the Netherlands: Research universities

 Research universities in the Netherlands are institutions of tertiary education that in Dutch are called universiteit.
 Their focus is towards academic education and scientific research.
 They are accredited to confer bachelor's, master's and (with the exception of the Netherlands Defence Academy) doctoral degrees.
-Prior to the Bologna Process, the universities granted drs. (doctorandus), mr. (for law studies) and ir. (for engineering studies) degrees, which are equivalent to current MBA, MA, LLM or MSc degrees.
+Prior to the Bologna Process, the universities granted drs. (doctorandus), mr. (for law studies) and ir. (for engineering studies) degrees, which are equivalent to current MA, LLM or MSc degrees.
 The term universiteit is reserved to doctorate granting institutes in the Dutch context, and the additional qualifier "research" is hardly ever used in practice.

-There are public Universities and Private Universities in Netherlands.
+There are Semi-Public Universities and Private Universities in Netherlands.
+The semi-public status of most Dutch universities arises from the fact that they have both public and private characteristics.
+In this respect, their public funding is entirely output-based, determined by the number of undergraduate and graduate degrees delivered.
+Except for this output-based funding, Dutch universities are largely private entities that, since 1998, own and operate their real estate at their own risk; moreover, all employees of Dutch universities have labor contracts based on private sector terms (as of 2020).

-† 2003-2004; ‡ 2004-2005; # 2005-2006; * 2006-2007; ##including research staff at the associated institutes.
+† 2003–2004; ‡ 2004–2005; # 2005–2006; * 2006–2007; ##including research staff at the associated institutes.
 All figures without signs are estimates or from undated sources.
 According to Dutch law, it is illegal to use protected titles which can only be given by universities that are accredited.
 Protected titles are ing. bc. mr. ir. drs. and dr. English variants (MSc BSc MA BA LLB LLM BEng PhD) are not (yet) protected by Dutch law (but using the title "dr." based on a PhD degree, without permission from DUO, is a violation of Dutch law as the title "doctor" is protected).
 One may bear in the Netherlands foreign titles according to the laws of the country wherein they were granted, but without translating them in Dutch.